MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 - Data Compliance Policies (e.g., Microsoft Purview DLP, Microsoft Insider Risk Management)
 - Microsoft Edge Update Policies (e.g., Enforcing Edge Update Rules)

-Smart switching from the work to personal browser:
+For more information about the Enterprise personal browser and the policies that aren't applied, see [policies].

 ![Smart switching from work to personal browser](media/microsoft-edge-for-business/smart-switch-transition-1200.png)